olafnub/base-pnl/remake/README.md

 - Available with different languages
 - Account for gas during transaction
 - Account for transactions sent to the wallet
+- Have open positions to be seen in deposited and logs (also shows the platform used)
+- Be able to click on a tranasction which leads to the chain scan link

 ## Tasks